 Whether you're worried about making friends, being away from home, or adjusting to the workload, some of the picks below may ease your concerns about freshman year.
 Pick up your shower shoes, double check your financial aid package, and play one of these flicks as you pack.
 Good luck at school!

 film captures the anxiety and newness of freshman year perfectly.
 Anna Kendrick plays Beca, an aspiring DJ whose professor dad has forced her to attend college for at least a year.
 When the co-leader of an all-female a cappella group catches her singing in the shower, she successfully auditions to become a performer.
 Pitch Perfect

 Beca is too cool for school, but anyone watching her trek through the club fair picks up on the desire to find a safe space in such a busy environment.

 Neighbors delves into what happens when this relationship goes horribly wrong.
 Married couple Mac (Seth Rogen) and Kelly (Rose Byrne) learn that a fraternity is moving into the house next door.
 When they meet charming frat leader Teddy (Zac Efron), they promise that if they ever have complaints about the frat's noise, they'll call him instead of police.

 But like any college guys with little supervision, Teddy and his gang take things to a new extreme.
 This inspires Mac and Rose to fight for their peace, which reminds any college freshman to treat any local families with respect.
 Your university town might be home for four years, but these people have built a full life there for a reason.

 follows jaded college admissions worker Jesse who longs for the romanticism and freedom of his college days.
 When he's back at his alma mater to celebrate a professor's retirement, he meets 19-year-old student Zibby (Elizabeth Olsen) and bonds with her over their perspectives on the world.
-They share a romantic connection that manages to veer away from feeling too icky, but Liberal Arts' true message is about understanding the impact of the college experience and knowing when to accept that it's in the past.
+They share a romantic connection that manages to veer away from feeling too icky, but Liberal Arts Liberal Arts' true message is about understanding the impact of the college experience and knowing when to accept that it's in the past.
+04

 'National Lampoon's Animal House' (1978)

 'Mona Lisa Smile' (2003)

 Mona Lisa Smile stars Julia Roberts as an art history professor intent on convincing her students that marriage and motherhood aren't the only ways to spend their lives.
 Modern women are obviously more encouraged to pursue any and everything now, but the movie teaches that changing your longtime plans or sticking to tradition is OK as long as your decision makes you happy.
 06

 'Monsters University' (2013)

 Monsters University details how Monsters Inc.'s Mike (Billy Crystal) and Sully (John Goodman) transform from feuding college roomies to BFFs as they both pursue degrees in scaring with varying results.
 This prequel is essential viewing for anyone dreading small talk with the person who has to sleep mere feet away.
 The first few weeks of living with a stranger can be uneasy, but more often than not, the two of you will settle into a harmony that may even become as synced as Mike and Sully's.
 07

 'Happy Death Day' (2017)

 'Dear White People' (2014)

 Dear White People stars Tessa Thompson as college radio host Samantha.
 Studying at the predominately white Winchester University, Sam uses her platform to call out examples of racism across campus as she and other black students ignite discussion about white kids' black-face party.
 If you've already binged through the TV show, watching Dear White People would be a timely reminder to stay open to understanding college peers' beliefs and backgrounds.
 09

 'The House Bunny' (2008)

 Faris plays hopeful Playmate Shelley who's kicked out of the Playboy Mansion after she turns 27.
 When a group of socially awkward sorority girls realize how poised Shelley is with boys, they take her in as a house mother/teacher.
 As the girls gain confidence, Shelley must let her inner self shine in order to impress a crush at the university.
+The House Bunny.

 Your school might not have the active Greek life so many movies portray, but these sorority stories are also examples of the importance of finding your tribe as a college student.
 It might involve some false starts, but putting yourself in unfamiliar situations can lead to building your own family at school.

 'Legally Blonde' (2001)

 This popular Reese Witherspoon flick is a classic for a reason.
 Determined to win back her ex-boyfriend, Witherspoon's Elle Woods successfully gets into Harvard Law School but soon discovers she has a natural talent for practicing law.
 She pushes past the opposition of classmates and professors and learns she has the capability to stand on her own.
 College is a time to make mistakes and grow from them, and as